 Think you can't afford cosmetic dentistry to fix a chipped tooth or even up your smile?
 Think again.
 With teeth filing and contouring you can improve the appearance of your teeth without spending a fortune.

 Teeth reshaping involves removing a small amount of tooth enamel to fix minor aesthetic issues.
-It’s a quick, pain-free and cheap alternative to veneers which doesn’t cause lasting damage to teeth.
+It's a quick, pain-free and cheap alternative to veneers that doesn't cause lasting damage to teeth.

 So if you have chipped, fractured or uneven teeth that are making you self-conscious when you smile, keep reading to find out whether tooth contouring could work for you.
 We have information on what the process involves, what the risks are, and how much you can expect to pay for it in the UK.

 Table of contents